Special routes of U.S. Route 21: Rock Hill business loop

+Rock Hill–Fort Mill business route

-Elkin business loop
+Jonesville–Elkin business loop

-U.S. Route 21 Business (US 21 Bus.) traverses through downtown Jonesville and Elkin, via Main Street and Bridge Street.
-The route was established after the mainline was realigned east along a completed section of I-77.
+U.S. Highway 21 Business (US 21 Bus.) traverses through downtown Jonesville and Elkin, North Carolina, via Main and Bridge streets.
+The route was established after the mainline was realigned east along a completed section of Interstate 77 (I-77).

 Sparta truck route

-U.S. Route 21 Truck (US 21 Truck) is an alternate route for trucks to bypass the downtown central business district and allows truck traffic to travel on and off of NC 18.
+U.S. Highway 21 Truck (US 21 Truck) is an alternate route for trucks to bypass the downtown central business district of Sparta, North Carolina, and allows truck traffic to travel on and off North Carolina Highway 18 (NC 18).
 The 1.68 mi route follows along the Sparta Parkway, which bypasses west from mainline US 21, connecting with Grandview Drive and West Whitehead Street (NC 18).